 Bar loan information

-Private Loans to cover the cost of a commercial bar preparation course and living expenses during the period immediately after graduation are available.
-For more information about obtaining a bar loan, please contact the Law School Financial Aid Office.
+Private loans to cover the cost of a commercial bar preparation course and living expenses during the period immediately after graduation are available.
+For more information about obtaining a bar loan, contact Financial Aid.

 Welcome into the UMass Law Alumni Family!
 Remember, you will always be a member of the UMass Law Alumni Association.

-We want to stay in touch with you!
-If you move or change your e-mail address, don't forget to let us know by sending us an email.
-As an alum, you are able to keep your umassd email address.
-You will be asked to renew your address every year.
+As an alum, you are able to keep your UMassD email address; you'll be asked to renew your address every year.